Arcángel

 Austin Agustín Santos (born December 23, 1985), better known by his stage name Arcángel, is an American rapper and singer.
 He is often described as one of the most influential artists in the Latin urban genre, as well in Latin music overall, and one of the pioneers of Latin trap music.
 Around 2002, he became interested in becoming a performer of reggaeton.
-While living in Puerto Rico, he met fellow singer De la Ghetto, where they eventually formed a popular then-underground reggaeton duo, Arcángel & De la Ghetto.
+He met fellow singer De la Ghetto while living in Puerto Rico, where they eventually formed a popular then-underground reggaeton duo, Arcángel & De la Ghetto.

-While releasing music with De la Ghetto during the mid-2000s, they would release songs that eventually became popular in the United States and Puerto Rico, including "Aparentemente", "Agresivo", "Sorpresa" and "Mi Fanática".
-The duo went on to pursue solo careers following their separation in 2007; Arcángel would also start a record label of his own.
+While releasing music with De la Ghetto during the mid-2000s, he released songs that eventually became popular in both the United States and Puerto Rico, including "Aparentemente", "Agresivo", "Sorpresa", and "Mi Fanática".
+The duo went on to pursue solo careers following their separation in 2007; Arcángel also started a record label of his own.
 Since the start of his solo career in 2008, he has released hit singles such as "Pa' Que la Pases Bien", "Por Amar a Ciegas", "Hace Mucho Tiempo", "Me Prefieres a Mí", "Me Acostumbré", "Tú No Vive' Así", "Sigues Con Él", "La Jumpa", and "ALV".
-Arcángel's second major-label album Sentimiento, Elegancia & Maldad (2013) peaked at number one on the US Top Latin Albums chart, with his later solo studio albums—Ares (2018), Historias de un Capricornio (2019), and Los Favoritos 2 (2020)—appearing on the chart's top five.
+Arcángel's second major-label album, Sentimiento, Elegancia & Maldad (2013), peaked at number one on the US Top Latin Albums chart, with his later solo studio albums—Ares (2018), Historias de un Capricornio (2019), and Los Favoritos 2 (2020)—appearing on the chart's top five.

 Early life

 Austin Agustín Santos Rosas was born on December 23, 1985, in New York City to Dominican parents.
-He and his family moved to Puerto Rico when he was 3 months old, and eventually began moving back and forth between New York City and Puerto Rico, starting when he was 12.
-His mother, Carmen Rosa, was a former member of the all-women merengue group, las Chicas del Can, who were popular during the mid-1980s to the early 1990s.
+He and his family moved to Puerto Rico when he was 3 months old, and eventually they began moving back and forth between New York City and Puerto Rico, starting when he was 12.
+His mother, Carmen Rosa, was a former member of the all-women merengue group, Las Chicas del Can, who were popular from the mid-1980s to the early 1990s.
 Santos grew up listening to various types of music and has been a fan of rock music, particularly Draco Rosa, a Puerto Rican pop rock artist and a former member of Menudo.
 Santos was not always a fan of reggaeton; he claims that it is not his favorite type of music, but it is easy to sing to.
 During the early 2000s, Santos grew fond of the new kind of music.